How To Play Carrom Game? | Rules, Fouls, Scoring, & Tips

 - When someone hit 29 points or higher the game ends and the highest scorer is the winner

 For example, you score 11 points in the first round.
 In the next round, your opponent wins, scoring 9 points.
 In the third round, you score 13 points, giving you a score of 24.
-The fourth round is won by your opponent wins and scores 5 points which gives him a total score of 14 points.
+The fourth round is won by your opponent wins and scores 5 points which give him a total score of 14 points.
 In the fifth round, you score 8 points.
 You now have a score of 32 which exceeds the 29 points you need to win.
 Therefore, you have won this game of carrom.
+This completes the discussion of carrom points rules for playing carrom.